 Financial aid is available to Huntingdon College students who qualify for financial assistance in order to attend Huntingdon.
 Financial aid programs are prepared, using the package concept, which may include aid from the Huntingdon College Scholarship and Grant Programs, Federal PELL Grant, Federal Supplemental Educational Opportunity Grant (SEOG), the Federal TEACH Grant, Federal Perkins Loan, Federal Direct Loan, Federal Direct PLUS Loan, and the Federal Work-Study Program.
 A student is eligible to apply for financial aid after filing an application for admission as a full-time or part-time student, but no financial aid will be awarded until the student has been accepted.
 Students admitted as special (non-degree seeking) or transient students are not eligible for financial assistance.
-All students, dependent, as well as independent, who seek need based federal, state, or institutional financial susistance, or non-need based federal financial assistance in order to attend Huntingdon College, must annually file the Free Application for Federal Student Aid (FAFSA).
-From this, a Student Aid Report (SAR) will be produced by the Government's Federal Student Aid Office and sent to the student.
+All students, dependent, as well as independent, who seek need based federal, state, or institutional financial assistance, or non-need based federal financial assistance in order to attend Huntingdon College, must annually file the Free Application for Federal Student Aid Office and sent to the student.
 Each application for financial aid will be carefully evaluated when all required data and documentation has been submitted, and the student will be notified in writing of the financial aid award prepared.
 The student has at least 14 days to accept or reject the financial assistance offered.